mcconnellsoftware/mcconnellsoftware.github.io/_posts/2018-10-23-success-criteria-21-years-in.md

-Careers can take surprising turns, and with an appreciation that success can take many forms, it's well worth being open to exploring options that come along: you might _think_ you want to solve the worlds Big Data replication problems but you might discover that teaching new graduates a _Starting Out With SQL_ course gives you more of a buzz than you've had in years!
+Careers can take surprising turns, and with an appreciation that success can take many forms, it's well worth being open to exploring options that come along: you might _think_ you want to solve the worlds Big Data replication problems but you might discover that teaching new graduates a _Starting Out With SQL_ course and helping someone who's been struggling with a concept suddenly "get it" gives you more of a buzz than you've had in years!

 # Perspective

-I've always inherently been a believer in delayed gratification - who, committing to a 3 or 4 year degree course isn't, in some small part - and right now I also believe in the importance of _balance_.
+I've always inherently been a believer in delayed gratification - who, committing to a 3 or 4 year degree course _isn't_, in at least some small part - and right now I also believe in the importance of _balance_.

 Contemplating the nature of success, I suspect the 22-year-old me would have a different view of what he wanted 43-year-old me to be doing than - should I be lucky enough to get there - what 64-year-old me might want to look back at.
 I find "what would Retired Me want to look back on from his mansion in the Algarve?" quite a good way to guide my thinking.

 Maybe not though.

-Maybe they'd both think "stuff 'balance', get the Aston Martin whatever it takes, loser!"
+Maybe they'd both think "stuff 'balance', get the Aston, loser!"